quentinbutler/okta-on-call-bot/README.md

 ## Solution

-This tool updates Slack with the schedule on-call user from PagerDuty.
-This can be benefical for channels dedicated to p0 support.
+This tool updates Slack with the scheduled on-call user from PagerDuty.
+A use-case scenario would be in a channel dedicated to p0 support.

 ## Resources